prernababali/one-way-messaging-website-Nodejs-project/README.md

 └── package.json

-## 🔧 How It Works
+## How It Works

-### ✅ Authentication Flow
+### Authentication Flow
 - New users register via `/register`
 - On login (`/login`), Passport.js verifies credentials
 - `express-session` stores session ID in cookie
 - Middleware protects all routes requiring auth

-### 💌 Messaging Logic
+###  Messaging Logic
 - Each message has a `sender`, `receiver`, `content`, and `createdAt`
 - Messages are retrieved by filtering messages where `req.user` is either sender or receiver
 - `/messages/inbox` shows messages received
 - `/messages/chat/:id` opens a private conversation thread

-### 👤 Profile Update
+###  Profile Update
 - Users can update their `bio` via `/profile`
 - Bio is stored in the `User` model
 - Flash message confirms update with “Profile updated!”

-🧠 What You’ll Learn (Talking Points)
+## What You’ll Learn (Talking Points)
-When presenting this to your instructor or interviewer, here’s what you can emphasize:

-How Passport.js helps in secure login workflows
+1. How Passport.js helps in secure login workflows

-How middleware protects routes and ensures session persistence
+2. How middleware protects routes and ensures session persistence

-How MongoDB is structured for 1-to-1 messaging (sender/receiver with object refs)
+3. How MongoDB is structured for 1-to-1 messaging (sender/receiver with object refs)

-How EJS templates dynamically render content based on user and route data
+4. How EJS templates dynamically render content based on user and route data

-The balance of security, simplicity, and user experience in a form-based app
+5. The balance of security, simplicity, and user experience in a form-based app

-Bootstrap

-EJS

 Developed by [Your Name Here] as part of a backend full-stack Node.js course assignment.